Subterfuge Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Subterfuge

-Quick Plot Summary: Subterfuge is a Thriller film that builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1968, Subterfuge is a Thriller film directed by Peter Graham Scott.
+The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
+This summary provides a scannable look at the movie's central conflict involving Gene Barry.

 Ending Explained: Subterfuge

-The final moments of Subterfuge reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Subterfuge reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Subterfuge?